James Cassels (politician): Legal career

 In 1908 Cassels was called to the bar at the Middle Temple.
 He practised on the South-Eastern Circuit, and his heavy caseload led to him abandoning journalism in 1911.
 His legal career was interrupted from 1916 to 1919 by the First World War.
 Cassels served on the Western Front, fighting at the Battle of Arras and was twice mentioned in dispatches.
 He reached the rank of captain, and chaired a number of courts martial.

 In 1923 he took silk, appearing in the criminal courts and in the King's Bench Division of the High Court.
-He was leading counsel for the defence in the celebrated murder trial of Sidney Harry Fox, but was unable to secure an acquittal.
+He was leading counsel for the defence in the celebrated murder trials of Patrick Mahon (1924) and Sidney Harry Fox (1930), but was unable to secure an acquittal in either case, and also led the unsuccessful prosecution of Toni Mancini at Lewes Assizes (December 1934).
 His manner was brusque, and he was highly amused to be told that he was considered "the second rudest man at the Bar", Sir Patrick Hastings being the rudest.

 In 1927 he was made recorder of Guildford and in 1928 recorder of Brighton.
 He was also chairman of East Sussex Quarter Sessions.
 In 1939 he was appointed as a judge, and received a knighthood.
 He presided over a number of notable trials in the 1950s before retiring in 1960.
 He served as a special Commissioner of Assize at Norwich in 1961 and at the Central Criminal Court in 1962, clearing a backlog of cases.